gitpod-io/gitpod/install/kots/README.md

 - Starts with `kots` - part of the KOTS configuration.
 Typically, this will follow the KOTS documentation/conventions
 - Starts with `gitpod` - part of the Gitpod application.
 Typically, this will be something we define/own
-- Starts with `helm` - a Helm chart
 - Starts with `crd` - a Custom Resource Definition

-## Helm charts

-KOTS [requires](https://kots.io/reference/v1beta1/helmchart) Helm charts to be uploaded as a `.tgz` file.
-The `make helm` command iterates through everything inside `charts`, installs the dependencies and packages them up as a `.tgz` file.

-The `.tgz` files should not be committed to the repository.

 # Create a development release